dotdork/nobleslanding/README.md

 Noble's Landing Site Features
 ______________________________

+This site is meant to be an easy-to-use resource for Noble's Landing guests.
+It is being kept fairly "light weight" (aka no pictures) to make it easy to load and use in places where an internet connection is slow (like the beach).
+As well, the site should be usable on computers, tablets and phones.

 --------------
 User Accounts
 --------------
 Some sections of the site can be viewed without logging in, while some other sections require it.
 It will be noted throughout this doc when login is required.
-If you are logged in, your name will display at the top right on header.
+If you are logged in, your name will display at the top right on header (with dropdown links to profile and sign out)

 Notable Features:
 - Local accounts can be created by Admin users